meteor/meteor/guide/source/performance-improvement.md

 which is the same as with Monti APM, for simplicity.

 Once you setup either of those APMs you will need to add a package to your Meteor app to start sending them data.

+For working with Galaxy APM and optimizing your app through the data there, don't forget to visit the [Meteor APM guide](https://galaxy-guide.meteor.com/apm-getting-started.html).

 #### Galaxy APM [package](https://atmospherejs.com/mdg/meteor-apm-agent)
 ```sh